mickymacirl/CI-P2-Fruit/TESTING.md

 ![Board Random Test 5](/assets/readme/randomtestrm5.jpg)

+### Fruit Match True

+The game cards should stay turned when a fruit match is made successfully.

+**Test Steps:**

+    1. Open the corresponding browser and open the Match 2 Fruit Game website.
+    2. Navigate to the Game page and choose a card.
+    3. Continue the game until a match is made.

+**Expected:**

+The two matched fruit cards should stay flipped.

+**Actual:**

+The two matched fruit card stayed flipped.

+### Fruit Match False

+The game cards should flip back when a fruit match is unsuccessful.

+**Test Steps:**

+    1. Open the corresponding browser and open the Match 2 Fruit Game website.
+    2. Navigate to the Game page and choose a card.
+    3. Choose a card that does not match the already turned card.

+**Expected:**

+The two unmatched fruit cards should flip back to unflipped.

+**Actual:**

+The two unmatched fruit cards fliped back to unflipped.

 ### Win Message

 The Win Message was tested so that when a user finishes the game successfully by matching all fruit pairs, the game area should transform to a win screen with the total flips and total time is taken.